July 6, 2026 | Car Accidents, Compensation, Personal Injury, Workers Compensation

-Every state has the authority to create its own laws and governs how the laws are handled.
-In other words, laws and the details surrounding that law may vary from state to state.
-One thing that most frequently varies between states is the Statute of Limitations for a specific law in that state.
+Every state has the authority to create its own laws and governs how those laws are handled.
+In other words, laws and the details surrounding them vary from state to state, and one thing that frequently varies is the statute of limitations for a specific type of claim.

-The official definition of statutes of limitations is: “A statute prescribing a period of limitation for the bringing of certain kinds of legal action.”
+The official definition of a statute of limitations is a statute prescribing a period of limitation for the bringing of certain kinds of legal action.
 In short, it is the length of time in which a lawsuit or claim can be filed against an individual or a company.

 In the United States, there are typically two types of Statutes of Limitations: